Sensory Play Ideas with Blankets, Pillows, and Cushions

 Taking turns between siblings or even modeling the game on a toy first

-Alternate between lying down on your back or stomach.
+Alternate between lying on the back and stomach.

 Use your own language or body language to encourage calmness.
 And follow your child’s lead for the length and duration of the activity.

-Lay out a blanket, comforter, or yoga mat (softer fabrics may be preferred).
+Lay out a blanket, comforter, or yoga mat (soft, flexible fabrics may be preferred).

-Ask your child to lay down on the blanket/mat with their head above the top of the blanket.
+Ask your child to lie down on the blanket/mat with their head above the top of the blanket.

 Roll up your child like a burrito.
 This can be done by:

-If adding toppings, remember to use and apply firm consistent deep pressure on top from shoulders to toes and vice versa.
+If adding toppings, remember to use and apply firm, even deep pressure on top from shoulders to toes and vice versa.

 Blanket Pulls

 This provides both proprioceptive and vestibular input.
-The vestibular input provided can be alerting or calming, please see more information below.
+The vestibular input can be alerting or calming, depending on the speed and movement style.

 Lay out a blanket on a hard floor surface (wood floors work great!)